piesrtasty/luke-hamilton-variant-coding-assignment/README.md

 A web application that allows a user to search for genomic variants by gene name and display the results in a tabular view.

+## Disclaimer

+I am aware that there are some usability bugs still.
+For example updating the search bar with a gene that is selected by pressing enter.
+Additionally there is just general state organization that can be improved.
+I will continue to work on these areas.

 ## Features / Requiremewnts

 1. Allow the user to enter a gene name to search for variants in that gene.
 Display the results in a table that shows various attributes associated with each genomic variant.